CHTechIndustries/CHTechIndustries-Rimworld-Core/README.md

-# TheDynamicTrio-Core
+# CHTechIndustries-Core
- A core for all rimworld mods made by The Dynamic Trio
+ A core for all rimworld mods made by CHTech Industries